ralphatobe/soulbound/README.md

   * Combat-focused Talents:
     * Battle Rage (this one will have to be a tuple dictating how you change combat abilities)
     * Blood Frenzy (this involves consecutive attacks, and will likely take a bit of work)
-    * Crushing Blow (this can use Amour Piercing code)
-    * Rending Blow
-    * Sever
-    * Star-Fated Arrow
-  * Weapon traits:
-    * Ineffective
-    * Penetrating
-    * Spread (this will be difficult, as it incorporates other creatures making a Body (Reflexes) Test)
   * Errata
     * Pierce Armour may be able to pierce the doubled armour from dual wielding.
 I'll have to discuss with my DM to get a ruling.